IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_border.png" srcset="../images/input_border@2x.png 2x" />
 <img class="responsive-img" src="../images/input_box.png" srcset="../images/input_box@2x.png 2x" />

-## Enabled and Disabled States
+## Interaction State

-In Sketch and Adobe Xd, each of these presets can be inserted in an enabled or disabled state.
-In Figma on the other hand, by default the input types are always enabled and they can be switched to disable state form the property panel.
+In Sketch and Adobe XD, each of these presets can be inserted in an enabled or disabled state.
+In Figma, the input is in an enabled state by default and can be switched to disabled state from the properties panel on the right.

 <img class="responsive-img" src="../images/input_enabled.png" srcset="../images/input_enabled@2x.png 2x" />
 <img class="responsive-img" src="../images/input_disabled.png" srcset="../images/input_disabled@2x.png 2x" />